- What are the requirements for admission?

 - Master of Landscape Architecture : 6 Semesters

-- Bachelor of Design Studies to Masters of Architecture: 9 Semesters
+- Bachelor of Science in Architecture (leading to Advanced Standing Master of Architecture): 9 Semesters

 - Bachelor of Architecture: 12 Semesters